Dee Bradley Baker's "All to Know About Going Pro in V.O."

 You don’t need anyone’s permission to find out how good you are at something.

-Generic is an enemy of all good story telling and acting.
+Generic choices are the enemy of all good story telling and acting.

-A microphone confines your movement but shouldn’t confine or inhibit the extension and fullness of your performance.
+A microphone confines your movement but shouldn’t confine or inhibit the extension and fullness of a voice actor’s performance.

 At best, social media wastes your time.